sematext/docs/docs/monitoring/spm-monitor-switching-modes.md

-#### Switching from In-Process to Standalone
+### From In-Process to Standalone

-1. Adjust your server startup scripts by removing SPM javaagent definition and adding parameters described on [SPM Monitor - Standalone](spm-monitor-standalone)
+1. Adjust your server startup scripts by removing SPM javaagent definition and adding parameters described in [Java App Agent Standalone](spm-monitor-standalone)

 2. Edit **properties** file of your system found in /spm/spm-monitor/conf/ directory (in case you are using Hadoop or HBase